-Clara specialises in feminist and queer theories of new media, film and popular culture.
-She gained her PhD in Screen Studies from the University of Manchester in 2016.
-She holds a BA in Film Studies (2010) and an MRes in Sexuality and Gender Studies (2011) from the University of Exeter.
-Before joining King’s in September 2017, Clara taught across the fields of film, media, literature, gender and cultural studies at the Universities of Manchester, Bedfordshire, Westminster and Manchester Met.
+Clara is based in the Departments of Liberal Arts and Digital Humanities at King’s College London.
+She holds a BA in Film Studies (2010) and an MRes in Sexuality and Gender Studies (2011) from the University of Exeter, and a PhD in Screen Studies from the University of Manchester (2016).
+She has taught across the fields of film, media, literature, gender and cultural studies at the Universities of Manchester, Bedfordshire and Westminster and Manchester Metropolitan University.
+Clara joined King’s in September 2017 to take up the role of Liberal Arts Early Career Development Fellow in Digital Culture.

 Research Interests and PhD Supervision